 Orleans and home.

-in almost every industry, and has bought and sold
+almost every industry, and has bought and sold dozens of

 He also founded an e-commerce business which designs

-community, and has a vast and thorough knowledge of
+a vast and thorough knowledge of bedding materials and

-did not start developing his art until he was 48 years
+not start developing his art until he was 48 years old,

 materials he uses.